santiment/sanbase2/docs/chat_system.md

 ### Sources Support
 - Academy QA chat type returns structured sources alongside AI responses
-- Sources field contains array of maps with title, URL, similarity, and other metadata
+- Sources field contains array of maps with number, title, URL, and similarity
+- Only sources actually cited in the answer are included (e.g., if answer uses [1], [2], [4] but not [3], only those three are returned)
+- Sources are automatically renumbered sequentially without gaps (e.g., [1], [2], [4] becomes [1], [2], [3])
+- Citations in the answer text are updated to match the renumbered sources
+- Duplicate URLs are deduplicated - only the first occurrence is kept
 - Sources are stored separately from assistant response content for frontend flexibility
 - Available through GraphQL API as JSON field on ChatMessage type